The campaign's main priorities are:

 Alcohol can seriously impact a person’s driving.
 It slows reaction times and affects their senses.
 Drink-driving continues to be a major problem on New Zealand roads.

 Driving under the influence of drugs is common and widespread.
-It’s also a serious road safety issue as the affect of drugs impairs a driver's alertness, skill and judgement.
+It’s also a serious road safety issue as the effect of drugs impairs a driver's alertness, skill and judgement.

 Young people in New Zealand have lower levels of driving safety when compared with their peers in other developed countries.
 They’re inexperienced and more likely to be involved in a fatal or serious crash.